OlivBerg/CST8916_Remote/assignment1/assignment1.md

 }
 ```

 ### REST VS GraphQL

 #### Pros of REST

 - Simple and straightforward to setup.
 For simple systeme rest is best.
 - REST is well-established and used widely.

 #### Cons of REST

 - Over/under-Fetching
 - Real-time communication mechanism limitation

 #### Pros of GraphQL

 - Avoides over/under-Fetching, gets you what you need at the request stage
+- Can use subscription for real-time (uses Websockets)

 #### Cons of GraphQL

 - Real-time communication mechanism limitation
+- Difficult to implement

-We would argue that GraphQL would be the slight superior system as it prevents data to be over or underfetch by the user.
-However, both lack mechanism to communicate in real-time.
+We would argue that GraphQL would be the slightly superior system as it prevents data from being over or underfetched by the user.
+However, both lack mechanisms to communicate in real-time or are not easy to implement.

 ## Section 2: WebSockets for Real-time Communication

 ### How would WebSockets work

 WebSockets establishes a persistent bi-directional communication channel between the client and the server.
-This on its own already completely different form a REST and a GraphQL system.
-Here how this would implement in our scenario:
+This is fundamentally different from a REST and a GraphQL system.
+Here’s how this would be implemented in our scenario:

 #### Connection (Handshake)

 The client starts the connection to the server with an HTTP request/handshake.
-From that handshake the client demands a communication upgrade which proceeds the WebSocket connection over a TCP connction.
+From that handshake, the client demands a communication upgrade, which proceeds the WebSocket connection over a TCP connection.

 #### Bi-directional data communication

-For example, when the Stock Platform gets updated data about a stock the the user is monitoring, that update is immadiately pushed to the user in a form of live graph or current live pricing.
-The great thing is that, the client does not need to make a new request to the server because the connection was never closed which eliminate the need to constanly refreshing the client.
+For example, when the Stock Platform gets updated data about a stock that the user is monitoring, that update is immediately pushed to the user in the form of a live graph or current live pricing.
+The great thing is that the client does not need to make a new request to the server because the connection was never closed, which eliminates the need to constantly refresh the client.

 ### WebSockets vs REST & GraphQL

 #### Request VS Push

-Both REST and GraphQL both fundementaly rely on requests to work which in the scenario is their downfall.
-Request rely on the client to constantly be reqesting for data to work which can be slow and taxing.
-WebSockets Lets the server push data whenever the data is ready to be pushed.
+Both REST and GraphQL both fundementaly rely on requests to work which in the scenario is their Downfall: Request relies on the client to constantly be requesting data to work, which can be slow and taxing.
+WebSockets lets the server push data whenever the data is ready to be pushed.
 This is a fundamental difference between the two.

 #### Connection Persistence

-REST and GraphQL both use short-lived HTTP connections meaning once the data request has been completed, the connection is done.
-WebSockets on the other hand, uses persistent connection, meaning the connection will be open as long as the client the server are active.
+REST and GraphQL both use short-lived HTTP connections, meaning once the data request has Once completed, the connection is done.
+WebSockets, on the other hand, uses a persistent connection, meaning the connection will be open as long as the client and the server are active.

 #### Efficency

-Both REST and GraphQL will waste bandwidth and server resources in a real time update usage because the client is constantly requesting more updates when the data has yet to have change.
-WebSockets will, because of the their persistent connection, update the user on its own without the need a new request.
+Both REST and GraphQL will waste bandwidth and sEver resources in a real-time update usage because the client is constantly requesting more updates when the data has yet to have changed.
+WebSockets will, because of their persistent connection, update the user on its own without the need for a new request.
 This will dramatically reduce latency and improve user experience.

 ## Section 3: Technology Recommendation and Justification